theias/ias_package_shell/README.md

 * programming language agnostic
 * Linux distribution agnostic
 * deployment system agnostic

-It is known to work on the following Linux Distributions:

-* EL 5,6,7,8
-* Various Debian systems, including Ubuntu 16.04, 18.04, 20.04, Raspian, etc

-It probably works on more, but those are the main distributions I use.

 This layout is known to be compatible with: